S3-working-group/s3-practical-guide/S3-practical-guide.md

 **The Principle of Consent:** *Raise, seek out and resolve objections to decisions and actions.*

-**The Principle of Empiricism:** *Test all assumptions through experiments and continuous revision.*
+**The Principle of Empiricism:** *Test all assumptions through experimentation and continuous revision.*

 ---